duffn/blog/content/blog/2025-01-30-debugging-varnish-vmod.md

 # Conclusion

 Once you know where Varnish caches the VMOD symbols, the rest is easy.
 But make sure you tell `gdb` where to search for your VMOD symbols!
-After that, you can debug to your heart's content.
+After that, you can debug your custom VMOD with `gdb`!